pranavbits/OSS_GROUP29_PROJ/README.md

 Assignment 4 for OSSE
 Added a file - a python code for solving a quadratic equation Added one more file - A python code to calculate area of any shape

+This contains the steps which were done in our project